ll-O-ll/algos/README.md

 # algos
-This repo contains algorithms solved on computer and on paper
+algorithms solved from scratch to prepare for coding inrteviews